webextensions/live-css-editor/live-css/README.md

 ## TODO
 * Ability to edit files within the extension "Live editor for CSS, Less & Sass - Magic CSS"
 * Ability to auto-connect live-css server without launching the browser extension
-* Ability to integrate with live-css server without the browser extension
+* Ability to integrate webpage front-end and live-css server without the browser extension
-* Ability to integrate live-css server into a Node JS based project

 ## Created by
 * Priyank Parashar